This post may contain affiliate or sponsored links. Please read our disclosure policy.

 This freezer-friendly Instant Pot Tomato Soup has it all.
 Since it is a great freezer meal, I’ve written the recipe to be very large.
 This meal works well for large groups or simply to freeze as leftovers in small portions for lunches down the road.

 I am all about taking killer recipes and translating them to work in the Instant Pot.
-Tomato soup is a recipe that the Instant Pot was made for.
-It comes together incredibly fast and only uses a few dishes.

 Freezing and Storing Instant Pot Tomato Soup